nolotiro/nolotiro.org/README.md

     $ rake ts:index
     $ rake ts:start

+For delayed tasks (like sending emails) we use Resque, that uses Redis.
+Also we use Redis to cache things.

+    $ sudo apt-get install redis-server
+    $ rake resque:work QUEUE='*'

 For recaptcha you need to [signup](https://www.google.com/recaptcha/admin/create) and configure it in the relevant environment in *config/app_config.yml* (keys *recaptcha_public_key* and *recaptcha_private_key*)